Trump blasts FBI over school shooting, says "too much time" on Russia

 Trump's Saturday tweet came hours after survivors of Wednesday's shooting at Marjory Stoneman Douglas High School rallied against the gun lobby and called for gun control, and criticized Trump and others for offering what they said was little more than thoughts and prayers.

 Alleged gunman Nikolas Cruz, 19, was arrested and has confessed to the shooting, according to a police affidavit.
-His state-appointed defense attorney said Friday that Cruz is willing to plead guilty to life without parole in order to be spared the possibility of a death sentence.
+His state-appointed defense attorney said Friday that Cruz is willing to plead guilty in exchange for a sentence of life without parole.

 Trump on Thursday on Twitter appeared to suggest that members of the community did not do enough to warn people of Cruz's behavior.
 The FBI confirmed Friday that someone did warn the agency weeks before the shooting, but it wasn't properly followed up.